Table of Contents

 - 1/4 cup of honey, 1/4 cup of sugar, and 1/4 cup of water

-- Cut the paper bag into strips and poke a hole into one end for hanging
+- Cut the paper bag into strips and make a hole into one end for hanging

-- Combine the honey, sugar, and water into the pot over medium heat until the mixture is fully blended together (sugar dissolved)
+- Combine the honey, sugar, and water into the pot and place over medium heat until the mixture is fully blended. (sugar dissolved)

-- Hang your strips up over something to catch the dripping mixture (newspaper should work fine).
+- Hang your strips up over something to prevent the dripping mixture from falling on the surface. (newspaper should work fine).

 - Once dry, hang them up where the flies fly.